By Jean Hofve, DVM

 Vege-Cat comes in a supplement that you can add to other foods, and in a kibble mix that you make at home.
 Because of the increased risk of urinary tract disease in vegetarian and vegan cats, Vegecat products contain a urinary acidifier (methionine) to help prevent urinary tract problems; and they also produce a separate supplement that amplifies this effect.
 James Peden and HOANA (Harbingers of a New Age) were the original pioneers of vegan pet products.
 Their products are thoughtfully produced and time-tested, but are not adequate for kittens, or for pregnant or nursing queens,.
 The book “Vegetarian Cats and Dogs” is an eye-opener.

 Ami-Cat: Many cat guardians praise this food, but it is nearly 50% carbohydrate; not great for cats who rely on animal protein for optimal health.
-It does not appear to contain
+However, since it is produced in Italy, which does not allow pre-harvest application of glyphosate (and the corn is specifically non-GMO), it is probably the best choice among poor options.

 Cats and Non-Meat Diets